smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Added file **V3_EEPROM.h** to hold EEPROM data locations making future EEPROM functions easier to implement
 Added **STEPPER_DRIVER_X_Y_DRV8825** switch to allow for Bill Greens stepper driver boards which use **DRV8825** stepper drivers instead of the standard **A4988** stepper drivers for the **X and Y Axis**
 Changed the default value of **nzone** back to 2 from 5.
 The Jume 2017 Eaglemoss firmware release fixed the themistor tables and cured the problem.
 LCD boot screen now shows the Firmware version Major, Minor and Build

+**2017/08/31 Build 0106 changes**
+Fixed coding error in M360 and M361 handling
+Added Bill Green's Tool select patch to allow for two extruders T0 and T1
+Changes to system reporting.